James Turrell “Twilight Epiphany” Skyspace at Rice University

 The ceiling is illuminated by LED lights and acts as a frame to the square opening in the center that grants a view of the sky.
 The changing colors complement the natural light and allow for a reflective interaction with the natural world.
 Sound will also play a role when the space is used by Rice's Shepherd School of Music: hidden acoustic fixtures permit live and electronic music performances.

 The structure next to the Alice Pratt Brown Hall is open all day but the 40-minute light shows are available only during sunrise and sunset; no music is used for the sunrise and sunset light shows.
-They are free and take place six days a week; however, reservations must be made.
+They are free and take place six days a week.
 About 120 visitors can be seated on benches on two levels, the lower one being wheelchair-accessible.